dogweather/forkful/content/en/elixir/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?
-Getting the current date in Elixir involves accessing the system's date and time information, a common task for logging, data stamping, or any functionality that requires knowledge of the current date.
-This operation is essential for creating time-aware applications and for tasks like generating reports or timestamps in a web application.

 ## How to:
 Elixir's standard library, through the `DateTime` module, allows fetching the current date and time.
 Since Elixir runs on the Erlang VM (BEAM), it leverages the underlying Erlang functionalities for time operations.